 - Your current DSO will need to release your records in SEVIS to UNTHSC.
 (School code DAL214F00610001).

-- In order for me to accept your records, you must be admitted to one of our programs as a degree seeking student, and you must be starting the next available semester.
+- In order to accept your records, you must be admitted to one of our programs as a degree seeking student, and you must be starting the next available semester.
 This next available semester must be less than 5 months from your transfer in date.

 - If you are transferring after completing a program, you must get your record transferred to our office before the 60 days grace period ends (60 days from your last class date (*NOTE: In most cases, this is not the date of graduation but the date you were last enrolled in class)).

 - Students must supply proof of financial support before the record will be accepted.